victor3105/mini-top/README.md

 ## Run

 ```
-./build/monitor
+./build/monitor [--interval <time_ms> --nproc <number>]
 ```
 You’ll see a real-time display of system and process statistics sorted by CPU usage.
+`--interval <time_ms>` is the refresh time in milliseconds
+`--nproc <number>` is the number of processes to display.
+If a specified number is bigger than the actual number of processes in the system, all processes will be shown.

 ---